rmorales-iaa/debian_lemon/README_lemon_docker.md

 exit &&
 exit`

-#lemon juicer must be run outside of container using the docker script
+#lemon juicer it a GUI, so it must be run outside of container using the docker script

 `./lemon_docker "/home/lemon/lemon/lemon juicer /home/lemon/data/out/curves.LEMONdB"`